eleanorhealth/data-engineering-exercise/README.md

 ## Tasks

 Each task should be completed in the `main.py` file.
+During the interview, you will be asked to walk through your solution and explain your thought process.
+You will also be allowed to use the internet to look up documentation and other resources.
+If you have any questions, please ask.

 The tasks are as follows:

 ### 1. Normalize the `GENDER` column